Workshop Dates: October 18-20, 2019

 The 18 CEs are for full attendance on all three days of the workshop.
 Within 3 days after the completion of the workshop, participants who attended all three days for the workshop for the full 18 hours will receive via email a URL for the completion of the workshop evaluation.
 Within three days after completion of the evaluation, your certificate of attendance will be emailed to you.

 Refund requests received no later than September 18, 2019 will be honored-minus a 10% administrative fee.
-Requests via email at firstname.lastname@example.org No shows will not be reimbursed.
+Refund requests must be submitted by email at firstname.lastname@example.org.
+No shows will not be reimbursed.

 Workshop Schedule-October 18-20, 2019